henfrydls/Portafolio-Manager/docs/DOCUMENTATION_INDEX.md

 # Documentation Index

 Use this index to quickly locate the guide that answers your question.
 All files are written in Markdown and live in the repository root or in the `docs/` directory.
+**Nota**: Cada guía incluye un breve resumen en inglés y español; consulta la sección inicial de cada archivo.

 ---